aadityasaraiya/aadityasaraiya.github.io/_posts/2018-07-11-Introduction to GSoC 2018 with ROS Industrial.md

 Modeling the environment works for simple and static work cells.
 However, as the complexity increases, there are limitations to such models which can be summarised as follows:

 1. Modern industrial robotic applications work with robots in unstructured environments.
 These may include soft/non-rigid bodies or cluttered environments.
-It would be difficult to model such environments with the traditional methods.
+It would be difficult to model such environments with the traditional methods of defining the environment in a URDF file.

 2. By pre-defining the environment as a static model, the manipulator cannot handle any dynamic changes in the environment.
 Hence, if the workcell is shifted or slightly adjusted, the URDF file will have to be changed each time.

-3. With an increasing interest in human-in-the-loop systems and human-robot interaction systems as observed in the Baxter Collaborative robot by Rethink Robotics, the robot will have to actively take visual cues from its surroundings to function accordingly.
+3. With an increasing interest in human-in-the-loop systems and human-robot interaction systems as observed in the [Baxter Collaborative robot by Rethink Robotics](https://www.rethinkrobotics.com/baxter/), the robot will have to actively take visual cues from its surroundings to function accordingly.

 ## Focus on Autonomous Workcell Exploration